 Wutharr, Saltwater Dreams (2016, 28:53)

 Across a series of increasingly surreal flashbacks, an extended Indigenous family argues about what caused their boat’s motor to break down and leave them stranded.

 Two plot lines meet in a dramatic final encounter: an Indigenous man weaving through bureaucratic red tape to get to a mortuary service on his ancestral land and a fight between a husband consumed by jealousy and his wife’s brother, who excludes him from community ceremonies.

 This virtual screening is available for 24 hours after the event begins.
 Virtual screenings do not include access to pre or post event talks.

-Following current LA County Public Health recommendations, and for the safety and comfort of our community, all patrons and guests must wear a mask while in our space except when eating or drinking.
+In keeping with current LA County Public Health requirements and Music Center policy, and for the safety and comfort of our community, all patrons and visitors must provide proof of full vaccination.
+All patrons and visitors must also wear a mask while in our space except when eating or drinking.

 G - General Audience

 ST - Students